 Just how tumorigenic are iPS cells?
 The field really doesn’t know at this point.

-Of course, then there is the fact that all the genetic changes actually used to make iPS cells in the first palce are linked to cancer: not just Myc, but also Nanog, KLF4, Sox2, loss of p53 function, etc.
+Of course, then there is the fact that all the genetic changes actually used to make reprogrammed cells in the first palce are linked to cancer: not just Myc, but also Nanog, KLF4, Sox2, loss of p53 function, etc.

 Then of course everyone thought making iPS cells in an entirely non-genetic manner would be safer, but it’s not clear that that is true either.
+Note that now in 2020, there are safer ways to make IPS cells and they are still very much in the news 9 years later.

 So what is the secret recipe to making safe or at least safer iPS cells?
 Where can I find that cookbook?